A

 -Does your child hold objects close to his/her face when trying to focus?

--Do your child’s eyes appear straight or do they seem to dross or
+-Do your child’s eyes appear straight or do they seem to cross or drift or seem lazy?

 -Do your child’s eyes appear unusual?